 - Don't leave any valuables in plain view.
 Burglary is often a crime of opportunity and window shopping is an easy way to pick a target.

-- Your home security can be compromised in 140 characters or less, so don't broadcast your family vacation or upcoming business trip.
+- Your home's security can be compromised in 140 characters or less, so don't broadcast your family vacation or upcoming business trip.
 This includes 'tweeting,' 'updating,' 'checking in,' or uploading vacation photos to social media sites until you're home.
-In fact, studies show 65 percent of home invaders aren't strangers.
+In fact, studies show 65 percent of home invaders aren't strangers4.
 Perhaps a friend on Facebook?
 Or a follower on Twitter?

 - Fight back by using social media to your advantage.
 Update your sites to give the impression that you are home.
 This can deter any potential outside interest in your property.